A white paper by Laura Stewart, author and national director for The Reading League

 We have a long way to go to improve literacy outcomes for all children, but the time is rife with potential.
 We can stop doing what doesn’t work, and we can dismiss outdated practices based on misconceptions about the process of reading.
 Instead we can be guided by the evidence.

 But we can’t teach what we don’t know.
 According to the National Council on Teacher Quality, only 37 percent of elementary and special education programs appear to be teaching scientifically based reading methods to preservice teachers.
-And yet research has proven that it is a knowledgeable teacher that makes the difference in student achievement: “Teacher knowledge and instructional expertise have been found in correlational and pre- and post-test students to be related to student reading achievement” (Lyon & Weiser, 2009, p.
+And yet research has proven that it is a knowledgeable teacher who makes the difference in student achievement: “Teacher knowledge and instructional expertise have been found in correlational and pre- and post-test students to be related to student reading achievement” (Lyon & Weiser, 2009, p.
 475).
 Supporting teachers in preservice and in-service professional development around the science of reading is critical.

 We know a great deal about how the brain develops as we learn to read.
 We know what instructional practices are effective for all children.
-And we are secure in the knowledge that “A large body of research evidence shows that with appropriate, intensive instruction, all but the most severe reading disabilities can be ameliorated in the early grades and students can get on track toward academic success.”
-(Moats, 2011).
+And we are secure in the knowledge that “A large body of research evidence shows that with appropriate, intensive instruction, all but the most severe reading disabilities can be ameliorated in the early grades and students can get on track toward academic success” (Moats, 2011).

 Right now many of our nation’s children are not proficient readers.
 We can change that and deliver on the promise of literacy for all.